 Learn more about the *csp*.

-Chase also has a co-branded Air Canada credit card dubbed the Aeroplan® Credit Card which allows you to earn up to 100,000 points in your first year of card membership for a limited time.
+Chase also has a co-branded Air Canada credit card dubbed the Aeroplan® Credit Card which currently allows you to earn a big welcome offer: bonus_miles_full

 Finally, if you have Marriott Bonvoy points, they can also be turned into Air Canada Aeroplan miles at a ratio of 3:1 (3 Marriott Bonvoy points equals 1 Aeroplan mile).
 You're usually better off keeping those points for hotels, but it can be a good way to top off your points for redemption when needed.